emilps/fjelltg/src/pages/productCategory/2020-03-24-fish-sludge-treatment.md

   farms in the sea.**

-  T**Fjell Technology Group has a unique combination of long experience and high competence**, and is a leader in research and development in the industry.
+  **Fjell Technology Group has a unique combination of long experience and high competence**, and is a leader in research and development in the industry.
 We can supply equipment in full range from hatcheries, to smolt farms , to post-smolt farms,  to land-based ongrowing fish plants and semi-closed and